senorGPT/CTF_crackmes.one/NemesisX - GuessPassword/NemesisX - GuessPassword - Solution.md

-First thing to do is to grab a *PyInstaller Extractor*, I find some on *Github* and settle for [pyinstxtractor by extremecoders-re](https://github.com/extremecoders-re/pyinstxtractor).
-Cloning the repo and moving the `pyinstxtractor.py` file to the directory of the `PE`.
+First thing to do is to grab a *PyInstaller Extractor*.
+I find some on *Github* and settle for [pyinstxtractor by extremecoders-re](https://github.com/extremecoders-re/pyinstxtractor).
+Cloning the repo and moving the `pyinstxtractor.py` file into the directory of the `PE`.

 Running the command `py pyinstxtractor.py guess-password.exe`: